 Equity-based compensation awards are reviewed to determine whether such awards are equity-classified or liability-classified.
-Compensation expense related to equity-classified awards is equal to their grant-date fair value and generally recognized on a straight-line basis over the awards' requisite service period.
+Compensation expense related to equity-classified awards is equal to their grant-date fair value and generally recognized on a straight-line basis over the awards' requisite service period for time-based awards or recognized over a graded-vesting period for awards with both a service and market condition, as applicable.
 When certain settlement features require an award to be liability-classified, compensation expense is recognized over the service period, and such amount is adjusted at each statement of financial position date through the settlement date to the then current fair value of such award.

 The Company recognizes equity-based award forfeitures in the period they occur as a reversal of previously recognized compensation expense.
 The reduction in compensation expense is determined based on the specific awards forfeited during that period.
-Furthermore, the Company recognizes all excess tax benefits and deficiencies as income tax benefit or expense in the Condensed Consolidated Statement of Operations.
+Furthermore, the Company recognizes all excess tax benefits and deficiencies as income tax benefits or expenses in the Condensed Consolidated Statement of Operations.